microsoft/vscode-iot-workbench/README.md

 ### Embedded Linux <sup>preview</sup>

 To simplify the cross compiling toolchain, Azure IoT Device SDK and dependencies setup and configuration, Device Workbench put all these components in the container.
 All cross-compiling works happen in it.
-Here is the quick start of using it to develop and compile a simple device app written in C and running on Raspberry Pi to send telemetry data to Azure IoT Hub.
+Here is the quick start of using it to develop and compile a simple device app written in C and running on [Raspberry Pi 3 Model B+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus/) to send telemetry data to Azure IoT Hub.

 #### Create new project